BobbyRaj17/Devops-multi-container/README.md

     # Deploying the Dynamic Container
     kubectl apply -f tomcat-dynamic.yaml -n java-app
 ```
+> Note:  we can create a helm chart for above kubernetes configurations.

  ### 3. install nginx ingress controller on the cluster